neelriyer/neelriyer.github.io/_posts/2020-07-12-Recommendation-System-in-Pytorch.md

 *"You’re the average of the five people you spend the most time with."* - [Jim Rohn](https://en.wikipedia.org/wiki/Jim_Rohn)

 Collaborative filtering is a tool that companies are increasingly using.
-Netflix uses it to recommend shows for us to watch.
-[Facebook](https://engineering.fb.com/core-data/recommending-items-to-more-than-a-billion-people/) uses it to recommend who we should be friends with.
-[Spotify](https://medium.com/s/story/spotifys-discover-weekly-how-machine-learning-finds-your-new-music-19a41ab76efe) uses it to recommend playlists and songs for us.
+Netflix uses it to recommend shows for you to watch.
+[Facebook](https://engineering.fb.com/core-data/recommending-items-to-more-than-a-billion-people/) uses it to recommend who you should be friends with.
+[Spotify](https://medium.com/s/story/spotifys-discover-weekly-how-machine-learning-finds-your-new-music-19a41ab76efe) uses it to recommend playlists and songs.
 It's incredibly useful in recommending products to customers.

 In this post, I construct a collaborative filtering neural network with embeddings to understand how users would feel towards certain movies.
 From this we can recommend movies for them to watch.